-The Taconic Central School, once considered the largest school district in the state, is an abandoned circa 1931 school in New York.The actual name of the location has been modified to protect the location as much as possible from vandalism.
+The Taconic Central School, once considered the largest school district in the state, is an abandoned circa 1931 school in New York.

 New York’s original rural schools were one-room or two-room schoolhouses, many established under the 1812 Common School Act.
-By the 1920’s, larger schools began to be constructed due to improved roadways and motorized transportation.
+By the 1920s, larger schools began to be constructed due to improved roadways and motorized transportation.
 2 4

-The initial name, “Roeliff Jansen,” was chosen after a well-known Dutch settler, Roelof Jansen, who resided in the area in the 1630’s.
+The initial name, “Roeliff Jansen,” was chosen after a well-known Dutch settler, Roelof Jansen, who resided in the area in the 1630s.
 2 It later became just Taconic.

 By 1950, the school designed for 600 students was bursting at the seams with 900 students.
 6 The cafeteria, designed to feed all students in one sitting, operated on four shifts.
 In addition, space designed for closets and supply rooms were used as classrooms.

 In 1957, Taconic wanted to celebrate its 25th anniversary and reached out to the public for ideas.
 2 Eleanor Grover offered to donate a large, antique, bronze bell that had been hung in a rented barn for years.
-Grover suggested that the bell is raised in a traditional bell raising ceremony and be rung once every ten years in commemoration of the school’s construction.
+Grover suggested that the bell be raised in a traditional bell raising ceremony and be rung once every ten years in commemoration of the school’s construction.
 With a unanimous vote by the school’s board, Grover’s donation of the bell was secured.

 The school’s maintenance crew and volunteers of the Hillsdale fire company used a crane to hoist the bell atop the cupola in the front of the building on September 13.
 2 Secured in place, the school principal rung the bell at 3:00 PM.